isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2275.md

 ---
-title: INNOCOM - ASSEMBLE-PROJECT - 3 YEARS
+title: Assemble Systems provides a SaaS platform that consumes BIM models, drawings, and point clouds enabling construction professionals to condition, query, and connect the data to key workflows.
 permalink: /productivity-solutions-grant/solutionrepo/solution2275
 ---

 ### Description

-Assemble Systems provides a SaaS platform that consumes BIM models, drawings, and point clouds enabling construction professionals to condition, query, and connect the data to key workflows.
+199400358M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/INNOCOM_20210023_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria